 To apply for the Mississippi INBRE Research Scholars program, fill out the form below and attach a resume/CV and a personal narrative.
 Please be sure to enter the required information correctly as this will be crucial in notifying students of their award status.

-The personal narrative should include information about the student applying, future goals, purpose of being in the biomedical research field, past lab experience and other information that would be useful during the selection process.
+The personal narrative should include information about the student applying, personal interests, academic and career goals, purpose of being in the biomedical research field, past lab experience and other information that would be useful during the selection process.
 For more information about the narrative, please visit the “Frequently Asked Questions” section of the website.

 If you have any questions about our student awards, please visit our FAQ section or email the Director of the Research Scholars Program, Caroline Iverson, at [email protected].